-1. Introd uction F-1
+1 Intı oduction 1

-2. Offsite site Facility Consolidation
+2 Off site Facility Consolidation 1

-3. Offsite Offsite and Onsite Facility Latitude/Longitude Revisions
+3 Off site and Onsite Facility Latitude/Longitude Revisions 1

-4. Adjus Adjustments for Double-Counting
+4 Adj ustments for Double-Counting 1

-5. Selection of SIC Codes F-2
+5 Sele ection of SIC Codes 2

-5.1 Introduction F-2
+5.1 Introduction 2

-5.2 Processing TRI Data F-3
+5.2 Processing TRI Data 3

-5.3 Methodology for Assigning Primary and Secondary SIC Codes to
+Methodology for Assigning Primary and Secondary SIC Codes to TRI Facilities

-TRI Facilities F-4

-1. Introduction
+1 Introduction

 The RSEI model uses the same TRI data set that EPA uses in publishing the annual Public Data Release (PDR).
 This data set is known as the data freeze, as it represents a static reference point for the TRI data, which is continually updated and revised.
-Currently, RSEI and the PDR both use the March 2004 data freeze.
-However, both the PDR and RSEI revise the data to increase its accuracy, and some of the revisions are performed for one data set and not the other.
+Currently, RSEI and the PDR both use the November 2006 data freeze.
+However, both the PDR and RSEI revise the data to increase its accuracy, and some of the revisions are performed for one dataset and not the other.
 The following sections discuss each of the types of the revisions made, and how they differ between RSEI and the PDR.

-2. Offsite Facility Consolidation
+2 Offsite Facility Consolidation

 In TRI, transfers to offsite facilities are reported by the facility transferring the chemical.
 Therefore, TRI contains multiple entries for the same offsite facility.
-Often, these entries are reported slightly differently by different facilities; for instance, one entry may be Columbia POTW at 1214 Main St., while the same offsite facility may have an entry of Columbia Water Treatment Plant at 1214 Main Street.
+Often, these entries are reported slightly differently by different facilities; for instance, one entry may be Columbia POTW at 1214 Main St., while the same offsite facility may have entry of Columbia Water Treatment Plant at 1214 Main Street.
 TRI lists entries like these separately.
 For modeling purposes, RSEI compares the text of all of the offsite facility entries to determine which entries actually represent the same facility, ultimately resulting in a set of unique offsite facilities.
 However, due to the large size of the original set, the comparison must be done automatically through a computer program, which is not as accurate as using human judgement.
 RSEI errs on the conservative side to avoid false matches, instead accepting a certain level of non-unique facilities to remain in the final set.
 For details on the method used, please see Technical Appendix D.

-3. Offsite and Onsite Facility Latitude/Longitude Revisions
+3 Offsite and Onsite Facility Latitude/Longitude Revisions

-Facilities reporting chemical releases to TRI also report their latitudes and longitudes.
+Facilities reporting chemical releases to TRI also report their latitude and longitudes.
 TRI performs some quality assurance tests on these coordinates, and so maintains the facility-reported coordinates and the quality-assured coordinates called 'preferred.'
-RSEI uses both of these sets of coordinates, combined with the results of a major 1996 EPA quality assurance effort, the EPA's Locational Reference Tables (LRT), and the results of geocoding the reporters' addresses, and selects a 'best' set of coordinates for each facility.
-This 'best' set is what is used in the model to locate each facility.
-Additionally, RSEI geocodes the addresses of the consolidated set of offsite facilities to locate each offsite facility as well.
+RSEI uses EPA's Locational Reference Tables (LRT) as the primary source of locational data.
+Additionally, RSEI geocodes the addresses of the consolidated set of offsite facilities to locate each offsite facility.
 TRI does not contain coordinates for offsite facilities.
 It should be noted, however, that in geocoding facilities the quality of the coordinates varies, from an exact match based on street address to a match based only on a 5-digit ZIP code.
-For 2002, 70 percent of the reporting facilities had a match based on the street address, and 29 percent had a match based on 5-, 7-, or 9digit ZIP code (one percent of the facilities were unmatched).
-For offsite facilities, 47 percent of the facilities had a match based on the street address, and 49 percent had a match based on 5-, 7-, or 9digit ZIP code (four percent of the facilities were unmatched).
-See Technical Appendix D for details on deriving the locational data for both reporting facilities and offsite facilities.
+See Technical Appendix D for details on the deriving the locational data for both reporting facilities and offsite facilities.

-4. Adjustments for Double-Counting
+4 Adjustments for Double-Counting